-Impact

-Our literacy-rich curriculum ensures that children are knowledgeable and skilled, achieve well and make excellent progress at each stage of their education.
+Impact: Our literacy-rich curriculum ensures that children are knowledgeable and skilled, achieve well and make excellent progress at each stage of their education.
 Through the breadth and depth that our curriculum offers, children have strong character traits and are rounded and grounded, confident and resilient, and well-equipped for the future.
-By offering a diverse and engaging curriculum, we foster a love of learning and encourage children to become articulate, curious, and enthusiastic learners, who are creative and physically competent, with high aspirations and ambition.
+Our curriculum enables children to become articulate and enthusiastic learners, creative and physically competent, with high aspirations and ambition.